bkleinen/bkleinen.github.io/classes/ws2021/info2/labs/index.md

 You will not be allowed to take the exam if you plagiarized.

-### Criteria
-A report should contain:
+### Content of the report
+Content that should go in the report:
-1. a summary of what the lab was about
+* a summary of what the lab was about
-2. details on what you learned in this lab OR details on what the lab was about
+* details on what you learned in this lab OR details on what the lab was about
-3. if you were asked to write code: an explanation of how you tested your code
+* if you were asked to write code: an explanation of how you tested your code
-4. if questions were asked: the answers to the questions
+* if questions were asked: the answers to the questions
-5. a link to the private git repository with your code

-*Transparency* You need to be transparent on who did what.
-Collaborating with people outside your group is ok, but be transparent about it!
-Using sources from the Internet/books is ok, but cite them appropriately!

-*Git Repository* You'll need to give me access rights to your git repository and put the link in your report.

-*What if I our group didn't get the code to work?* It's ok not to have completely succeeded on the assignment, as long as you have tried sufficiently.
+*What if I our team didn't get the code to work?*
+It's ok not to have completely succeeded on the assignment, as long as you have tried sufficiently.

-*How long should the report be?* Elegance lays in the ability to get to the point in as few sentences as necessary.
+*How long should the report be?*
+Elegance lays in the ability to get to the point in as few sentences as necessary.

+*Which language should the report be in?*
-*Language* You can write in English or German.
+You can write in English or German.
+But decide for one language.

 ### How to submit correctly
-Please submit *only*:
+Please submit to Moodle *only*:
 * A pdf with your report
-* Included the pdf: a link to your private git repository
+* As a text answer: a link to your team's git repository (see below)

 Only one team member should upload the report.
 If team members upload different reports (or different repos), I'll chose one at random to review.

+### Git
+You will use Git to manage your team's code.
+Code can only be handed in for grading via a link to the repository in the correct folder in this class' group on the IMI GitLab Server.

+The IMI GitLab Server can be found at: https://gl-imi.f4.htw-berlin.de.
+It can only be reached via the HTW network.
+So if you are at home, use VPN (see https://rz.htw-berlin.de/anleitungen/vpn/).

+The class group can be found at: https://gl-imi.f4.htw-berlin.de/groups/info2-wise2021.
+If you registered for the course I will have added your email address.
+Tell me if have not been added.

+There will be folders for each lab.
+Create the repository for a lab inside that folder (Click on "new project").
+Name it something like: "group01-team03-lab00" (so that it includes your group number from LSF, your team number and the lab number).

 ### Late reports
-You can hand in 4 reports after their deadline, until September 1st.
+You can hand in 4 reports after their deadline, until Febuary 10th, 10pm.

 *How to hand in late reports*
-There are 4 "late slots" for handing in reports after the deadline, but they have to be handed in before September 1st.
+There are 4 "late slots" for handing in reports after the deadline, but they have to be handed in before Febuary 10.
+Each person has to upload the late report by themselves, even if you worked in a team.

 *But ...!*
 If you fall ill for more than a week or are unable to continuously work on